 For just an extra £1.69, you can make your life infinitely better by investing in a 100g Garlic and Herb dip.
 Because sometimes the 25g one that comes free with the pizza just isn't enough.

 Or, if that's too much for you, spend 59p to get another small dip.

 Just remember that you will get one complimentary dip with every pizza.
 To save even more, you could exercise some willpower and ration out the freebie as best you can.

 Create a giant garlic bread pizza

 Who doesn't love garlic bread?
 Nobody.
 And who doesn't love pizza?
 Again, nobody.
 So it's probably not a stretch to say that this is the greatest Domino's hack of them all.

 We suggest ordering a large Cheese & Tomato pizza and then adding the garlic butter for the most delicious taste experience.
-While it costs £1.50 to add Garlic Spread to this pizza (totalling £18.49), it's still cheaper than ordering another pizza and swapping toppings for free (starting at £18.99)
+While it costs £1.90 to add Garlic Spread to this pizza (totalling £20.89), it's still slightly cheaper than ordering another pizza and swapping toppings for free (starting at £20.99)

 Change your toppings to create a new pizza

 As any seasoned Domino's fan knows, you can change two toppings for free.
 Yes, that's right, free pizza customisation.
-Sometimes you'll be able to change toppings to create a much cheaper pizza than ordering it from the main menu.
+Sometimes, you'll be able to change toppings to create a cheaper pizza than ordering it from the main menu.

 But you can also get creative and invent your own pizza.
 If you're looking for a tasty recommendation, we regularly swap out the sweetcorn on the Chicken Feast for bacon rashers or onions!
 Much better.